Curt-Park/rainbow-is-all-you-need/README.md

 # Rainbow is all you need!

 Step-by-step tutorials from DQN to Rainbow.
 Every tutorial contains both of theoretical backgrounds and object-oriented implementation.
-Just pick any topic in which you are interested, and learn and run it!
+Just pick any topic in which you are interested, and learn and execute right away!

 ## Contents